Why Do We Sleep?

 Sleep affects things like protein synthesis, muscle repair, and clearing out toxins that accumulate throughout the day.
 For example, a chemical called adenosine is produced in the brain during the day, and accumulation of adenosine can lead to our feeling fatigued.
 When we sleep, adenosine and other toxins are flushed from the brain and body.
 This allows for us to recover and start over the next morning.

 The physical healing of wounds is expedited by sleep, and sleep strengthens the immune system in general.
 Rats deprived of sleep in experiments show distinctly inferior healing capacities, develop skin lesions, lose body mass, and are unable to maintain a stable body temperature, ultimately dying of sepsis or just “exhaustion.”
-Sleep-deprived rats have been shown to exhibit substantially fewer leukocytes (white blood cells), the body’s main defence against infection, and sleep-deprived humans show less than half of the protective antibodies after an inoculation jab as compared to people with healthy sleep patterns.
+Sleep-deprived rats have been shown to exhibit substantially fewer leukocytes (white blood cells), the body’s main defense against infection, and sleep-deprived humans show less than half of the protective antibodies after an inoculation jab as compared to people with healthy sleep patterns.

 Sleep and growth hormone development